Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_graylog.md

 Once the Helm commands are completed, the agents should be running in the Kubernetes cluster.

-#### Setup secrets for private repositories
+#### Set up secrets for private repositories

-If you want to deploy an image stored in a private repository, is essential to create a kubernetes secret and set up the `pullSecret` field in `image` section in the override file.
+To deploy an image stored in a private repository, you must create a kubernetes secret and set up the `pullSecret` field in the `image` section in the override file.
 This is necessary for both the discovery and traceability agents.

 Kubernetes command to create secret: